Hiro Yamamoto

 Hiro D. Yamamoto (born April 13, 1961) is an American bassist who was a founding member of grunge band Soundgarden, along with Kim Thayil and Chris Cornell, in 1984.
 He left the band in 1989; two years later, Yamamoto started the independent rock band Truly together with Screaming Trees drummer Mark Pickerel and Robert Roth from The Storybook Krooks.
 In 2016, Yamamoto co-founded the surf trio Stereo Donkey.
 In 2025, Yamamoto was inducted into the Rock and Roll Hall of Fame as a founding member of Soundgarden.

 Soundgarden

-Hiro Yamamoto was the founding bassist of Soundgarden.
+Hiro Yamamoto is the founding bassist of Soundgarden.
 He performed with Cornell, Thayil, and drummer Scott Sundquist on the Deep Six compilation, and performed with Cornell, Thayil, and drummer Matt Cameron on the EPs Screaming Life, Fopp, and Loudest Love, as well as on the albums Ultramega OK and Louder Than Love.
 He departed the band following the spring 1989 European tour.
-Jason Everman (formerly of Nirvana) replaced him on the bass briefly, after which Ben Shepherd became the permanent bassist.
+Jason Everman replaced him on the bass briefly, after which Ben Shepherd became the permanent bassist.
 After Yamamoto departed, he completed the requirements for his master's degree in physical chemistry at Western Washington University.
 He is currently the Chief of Organic Chemistry at Edge Analytical in Burlington, Washington.

 As did Cornell, Thayil, Cameron, and Shepherd, Yamamoto actively wrote songs for the band: